If you’re looking for a Nevada stimulus check this year, tax credits can be a good alternative to lower your tax liability and get a larger refund.

 Although there are no additional Nevada stimulus checks coming in 2024, you can get some tax relief through federal credits like EITC, CTC, and CDCTC.
 Check to see if you qualify for any of these credits.

-If you’re looking for more assistance, the federal government offers a number of programs to help low-income Americans with food, housing, and healthcare.
-Use the Benefit Finder tool to see which benefits you qualify for.
+If you’re looking for more financial assistance programs, the federal government offers a number of resources to help low-income Americans with food, housing, and healthcare.

 Visit our Utah stimulus checks, Arizona stimulus checks, and California stimulus checks pages for information about programs you can apply for in those states.